MicrosoftDocs/cpp-docs/docs/c-language/c-operators.md

 ---
-description: "Learn more about: C Operators"
+description: "Learn more about: C operators"
-title: "C Operators"
+title: "C operators"
-ms.date: "06/14/2018"
+ms.date: 04/07/2022
 helpviewer_keywords: ["ternary operators", "operators [C]", "symbols, operators", "binary operators", "associativity of operators", "binary data, binary expressions"] ms.assetid: 13bc4c8e-2dc9-4b23-9f3a-25064e8777ed
 ---
-# C Operators
+# C operators

 The C operators are a subset of the [C++ built-in operators](../cpp/cpp-built-in-operators-precedence-and-associativity.md).

 There are three types of operators.
-A unary expression consists of either a unary operator followed by an operand, or the **`sizeof`** keyword followed by an expression.
+A unary expression consists of either a unary operator followed by an operand, or the **`sizeof`** or **`_Alignof`** keyword followed by an expression.
 The expression can be either the name of a variable or a cast expression.
 If the expression is a cast expression, it must be enclosed in parentheses.
 A binary expression consists of two operands joined by a binary operator.
 A ternary expression consists of three operands joined by the conditional-expression operator.

 C includes the following unary operators: